 Sarasa Negro: the most sophisticated and expensive on the list, but also one of the best in the country.
 Extensive wine selection with a cellar in the basement.

-Quba: amazing place facing the sea, the best view among the restaurants on the list.
+Quba: amazing place facing the sea, with the best view among the restaurants on the list.
 Great food, atmosphere and terrace.

 L’Epoque (at Hotel Sainte Jeanne): a delicate fusion of French and Argentinean cuisine.
 Classy atmosphere, ideal to stop by while walking/shopping along Guemes Street.